matomo-org/developer-documentation/docs/3.x/generated/Piwik/ViewDataTable/RequestConfig.md

 <a name="totals" id="totals"></a>
 ### `$totals`

-If set to true, the report may calculate totals information and show percentage values for each row in relative to the total value.
+If set to true or "1", the report may calculate totals information and show percentage values for each row in relative to the total value.

-Default value: false
+Default value: 0

 #### Signature